GfSE/SAF-Specification/stakeholders.md

 * For what purpose is the system developed or adapted?

   ***Rationale:  In my role, I need to check whether the project order is implemented correctly.***
-* How to involve a Stakeholder and to what degree?
 * In which phases of the life cycle is a Stakeholder involved in the project?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
-* What are the consequences not considering a Stakeholder?
-* What are the consequences, if the Stakeholder’s concerns are not considered?
 * What concerns and rationals does a Stakeholder have?
-* What impact does a Stakeholder have on the project?
 * What is the risk involved with each development item?
 * What services are expected from external entities?
 * When do product functions or features become available?